Lakewood Airport

 The airport as seen from the collection of T-Hangars.

-Lakewood Airport is a public use airport located three nautical miles (6 km) southeast of the central business district of Lakewood, in Ocean County, New Jersey, United States.
+Lakewood Airport is a public use airport located 3 nmi southeast of the central business district of Lakewood, in Ocean County, New Jersey, United States.
 The airport is owned by Lakewood Township.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 The airport is home to the Pineland Composite Squadron of the Civil Air Patrol, unit number NER-NJ-096.

 Facilities and aircraft

-Lakewood Airport covers an area of 192 acres (78 ha) at an elevation of 42 feet (13 m) above mean sea level.
+Lakewood Airport covers an area of 192 acre at an elevation of 42 ft above mean sea level.
 It has one runway designated 6/24 with an asphalt surface measuring 2,987 by 60 feet (910 x 18 m).

 For the 12-month period ending May 31, 2023, the airport had 26,475 general aviation aircraft operations, an average of 72 per day.
 At that time there were 39 aircraft based at this airport: 36 single-engine, 1 multi-engine, 1 helicopter, and 1 ultralight.